DesireeFredenburg/HTML-and-CSS-Projects/README.md

-# HTML-and-CSS-Projects
+# HTML and CSS Projects
-HTML and CSS projects for The Tech Academy
+HTML and CSS educational projects for The Tech Academy.